dfsnow/sno.ws/content/writing/2023-11-25-exporting-jellyfin-stats-to-grafana.md

   })'
 ```

-And here's what the output looks like:
+Here's what the parsed output looked like:

 ```json
 [